 If you can’t recall any specific peer feedback, think about when peers have come to you seeking help.
 What do you tend to be the go-to person for?
 And, what would you imagine others would say about you based on those experiences?

-While these “where do you want to be” questions are hard to answer, it is useful to imagine yourself into the future.
+While these “where do you want to be” questions can be hard to answer, it is useful to imagine your future self.
 Look back to the last few years.
 What’s different about where you are now?
 Where will you steer yourself next?

-There are many interview questions that probe at how you see yourself growing, and how the job you’re interviewing for figures into that.
+Many interview questions probe at how you see yourself growing, and how the job you’re interviewing for figures into that.
 Interviewers won’t be looking for a specific plan or timeline, but rather a general idea of your aspirations.
 If you’re going after a job that doesn’t perfectly align with where you want to be in a few years, focus on the skills and competencies you want to develop.